Frequently Asked Questions

 CC0007 - Science and Technology for Humanity3 AUs

-Why are the seven core ICC courses compulsory?
+Why are the six core ICC courses compulsory?

-The seven core ICC courses focus on key transferable skills and global challenges using an interdisciplinary and collaborative approach to learning and have been designed to connect theoretical and practical learning, and also to expose students to hard knowledge and soft skills.
+The six ICC courses focus on key transferable skills and global challenges using an interdisciplinary and collaborative approach to learning and have been designed to connect theoretical and practical learning, and also to expose students to hard knowledge and soft skills.

 This is to: